Saudi crown prince launches National Industrial Strategy | Headlines

 - Saudi Arabia

-Saudi Crown Prince Mohammed bin Salman on Tuesday launched the National Industrial Strategy, which aims to increase the industrial exports value to 557 billion riyals ($148.34 billion), the country's state news agency reported.
+Saudi Crown Prince Mohammed bin Salman on Tuesday launched the National Industrial Strategy, which aims to increase the industrial exports value to 557 billion riyals by 2030 ($148.34 billion), the country's state news agency, SPA, reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)